leotoulet/BISTRO_scripts/optimization/per_mile/README.md

 3. For each worker, follow these steps:
 	- Open a new terminal window
-	- Navigate to the output folder of your experiment
+	- Navigate to the output folder of your experiment (/!\\ see common problems)
 	- Run `hyperopt-mongo-worker --mongo=localhost:27017/wh_db_circle --poll-interval=0.1`.
 The worker will automatically connect to the master and evaluate a new sample

 __Voilà__, your experiment is running.
 It will run until it has evaluated the number of samples defined in the settings file.
 If you want to stop it prematurely, you can simply enter `CTRL + C` in the master terminal.
 The workers will finish running their experiments and stop on their own.
 You can also stop the workers manually, but you will get incomplete output folders.